Over the years, vegetation researchers

 important than the mid-level ozone concentrations in affecting

-they will begin to agree with the controlled and ambient experimental
+with the controlled and ambient experimental results that illustrate

-ozone concentrations.
+on vegetation.
 If you wish to look further into this fascinating

 research area, please carefully read the critical review written